The Moonglows: Final years and deaths

-Reese Palmer died On October 27th, 2011.
+Reese Palmer died on October 27, 2011.

-Prentiss Barnes and Pete Graves died in 2006.
+Prentiss Barnes and Pete Graves both died in 2006.
 Fuqua, the last surviving original member of the group, died on July 6, 2010, in Detroit.

 Legacy

 The Moonglows' singing style is known as "blow" harmony, based on the technical method used by the backing vocalists.

 The Moonglows were inducted into the Vocal Group Hall of Fame in 1999 and the Rock & Roll Hall of Fame in 2000.

 The group are mentioned in Paul Simon's 1983 song "René and Georgette Magritte with Their Dog after the War".